 “I love the community spirit of the All Right? campaign.
 It makes me think about one of my favourite Whakatauki.
 "Ehara taku toa i te toa takitahi, engari he toa takitini ke."
 My strength does not come from me alone, but also from others."

 The campaign is frequently evaluated for effectiveness to ensure it is on the right track.
 Here's a summary of the All Right? campaign's impact from it's launch, to 2016.

 Our latest evaluation in June 2018 showed that 84% of Cantabrians were aware of the campaign, with awareness being higher among females and those aged under 60.
 Other Key findings include;

 - Most agreed the All Right? messages they have seen are helpful (91%), make them think about how they are feeling (74%) and give them ideas of things to do to help them and those around them to feel better (72%).

 - 67% believe the campaign has made them more aware of looking after their own mental wellbeing

 All Right? messages are resulting in behaviour change

-- Two fifths (41%) have acted and done activities or things as result of what they have seen or heard.
+- Almost two fifths (37%) have acted and done activities or things as result of what they have seen or heard.